Job’s Beard, Etc.

 The genus name, Jovibarba, stands for Jupiter’s Beard.
 The species name, heuffelii, was named in honor of Johann A. Heuffel who was a Hungarian physician and botanist.

 Sempervivum heuffelii Schott is the correct and accepted scientific name for this species of Sempervivum.
-It was named and described by Heinrich Wilhelm Schott in Oesterreichisches Botanisches Wochenblatt (Vienna) in 1852.
+It was named and described as such by Heinrich Wilhelm Schott in Oesterreichisches Botanisches Wochenblatt (Vienna) in 1852.

 Jovibarba heuffelii (Schott) Á.Löve & D.Löve is now considered a synonym of Sedum heuffelii.
 It was named and described as such by Áskell and Doris Benta Maria Löve in Botaniska Notiser in 1961.
 They are a husband and wife team and did extensive studies in chromosomesone numbers in plants and their use in plant systematics.
 I wouldn’t be surprised in polygenetic tesing may prove them correct…